DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 This is a great site because the company offers you better deals by comparing prices from many other buyback websites.

-The prices can vary a great deal.
-Most CDs sell for between $0.70 – $0.90 each.
-But, there are rarities and collectibles.
+The prices can vary greatly.
+Most CDs sell for between $0.70 and $0.90 each, but there are rarities and collectibles.
 It is possible to sell your CD for more if it is in demand.
 At these prices, you can free up a lot of money fast if you have a lot of unused media.
-The Bonavendi app is free to download, it works on Android and iOS, and you can scan the media barcodes directly to save time.
+The Bonavendi app is free to download, works on Android and iOS, and allows you to scan the media barcodes directly to save time.

 Decluttr